lkgbeda/BCB456_Final_Project/README.md

 ## Repository Structure
 - `authors-2022.md`: Overview of original paper and summary of replication
-- `data/`: Instructions and links to download original data
+- `Reference genome/`: Instructions and links to download original data
 - `code/`: Scripts used to replicate analysis for R pipeline
 - `results/`: This folder contain all output files generated from our replication analysis based on tools and sources used from galaxy and R.